Revision 22-2; Effective April 1, 2022

-Account Transfer — The manner in which an applicant’s information moves between the Marketplace and the Texas Health and Human Services Commission (HHSC) when applying for medical programs.
-The account transfer from the Marketplace to HHSC, and from HHSC to the Marketplace, will include the information the applicant submitted through the original application in addition to information from verifications performed by either the Marketplace or HHSC.
+Account Transfer — The way an applicant’s information moves between the Marketplace and the Texas Health and Human Services Commission (HHSC) when a person applies for health insurance or medical programs.
+The account transfer from the Marketplace to HHSC, and from HHSC to the Marketplace, includes the information the applicant submitted through the original application in addition to information from verifications performed by either the Marketplace or HHSC.

-Active Duty Military Member — An individual currently serving in the U.S. Armed Forces/Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces/Texas State Guard.
+Active Duty Military Member — A person currently serving in the U.S. Armed Forces or Reserves (Army, Marine Corps, Navy, Air Force or Coast Guard), National Guard (Army, Marine Corps, Navy, Air Force, Coast Guard or Reserve Guard) or the State Military Forces or Texas State Guard.

 - an automated eligibility determination; or

-the requirement of additional information from the client to manually process the redetermination.
+the requirement of more information from the applicant to manually process the redetermination.

-Administrative Terminal Application (ATA) — A software program accessible on one or more Texas Health and Human Services Commission (HHSC) desktop computers in each office and used for Electronic Benefit Transfer (EBT) card issuance and replacement.
+Administrative Terminal Application (ATA) — A software program accessible on one or more Texas Health and Human Services Commission (HHSC) desktop computers in each office.
+It is used to issue Electronic Benefit Transfer (EBT) cards and replacements.
 The ATA allows access to the EBT system and may also be used for inquiry on EBT-related information, expedited Supplemental Nutrition Assistance Program (SNAP) benefit authorization, and account transaction updates to the EBT database.

-Advanced Authentication —Personal security questions generated by third-party software to perform authentication of an applicant's identity before granting the individual an account through YourTexasBenefits.com with Case Visibility.
+Advanced Authentication —Personal security questions generated by third-party software to perform authentication of an applicant's identity before granting the person an account through YourTexasBenefits.com (link is external) with Case Visibility.